Bethany United Church of Christ

 Pilgrim United Church of Christ

 Pilgrim United Church of Christ is located at 130 Broad Blvd. invites community members to join the congregation each Sunday for worship service at 10:30 a.m. in the sanctuary.
-The church welcomes Pilgrim's Men's Barbershop Group and Kyle Klevington to share their gifts of music.
+The church welcomes The Western Reserve Suzuki School to share their gifts of music and dance.

 Check out the website at www.pilgrimcf.org and like the church on Facebook or follow the church on Twitter @pilgrimchurchcf for all the latest news and event information.

-Join the congregation for a free community lunch program which begins Sept.
+Join the congregation for the church's Free Community Lunch Program which begins Sept.
 10. Call the church office at 330-928-4847 for information.

 Bible studies include: Tuesday at 10:30 a.m. in the Adult Library.
 The Wednesday Bible Study will begin Oct.
 5 at 7 p.m.
 Everyone is welcome to attend.

-Pilgrim is planning an event with a special, talented, and well known Elvis Impersonator, Caesare (pronounced: Chez-er-ray) Belvano, The Dream King° of Akron.
+Pilgrim will host well-known Elvis Impersonator, Caesare (pronounced: Chez-er-ray) Belvano, The Dream King° of Akron.
 He will present his Tribute to Elvis Presley.
-Caesare is considered The Best Elvis Tribute Artist in the world.
-More information will be forthcoming.
-SFlbNorthampton United Methodist Church

 Northampton United Methodist Church will host a Blood Drive on Sept.
 8 from 1 to 6 p.m.

 Northampton UMC is located at 852 West Bath Road.
-Check out all that's happening at www.numchurch.org, call the office at 330-929-0015 or check out the Facebook page for more information about any of the ministries.
+Check out all that's happening at www.numchurch.org, call 330-929-0015 or check out the Facebook page for more information.

-Northminster Presbyterian Church, 104 W. Portage Trail Extension in Cuyahoga Falls, worships at 10:30 a.m. each Sunday with the Rev. Stephanie Crossland.
+Northminster Presbyterian Church, 104 W. Portage Trail Extension, worships at 10:30 a.m. each Sunday with the Rev. Stephanie Crossland.

 Join the congregation for its first "Muffin Sunday" on Sept.
 4. Prior to the morning worship service, from 9:30 to 10:15 a.m., a variety of muffins will be available, along with juice and coffee.
 Come early and enjoy wonderful fellowship and conversation, and then plan to stay and join the congregation in worship.